Back to all blog posts

 How to overcome the fear of bees

-Today, many utility buildings, businesses, offices and schools (yes, schools!) incorporate beekeeping into their facilities.
-In doing so, they not only provide the bees with a safe place to work, but they normalize beekeeping as a profitable activity and, in the process, they help overcome the fear of bees.
+Today, many utility buildings, businesses, offices, and schools (yes, schools!) are incorporating beekeeping into their facilities.
+In doing so, they not only provide the bees with a safe space to work but also normalize urban beekeeping as a profitable activity.
+As a result, they help overcome the irrational fear of bees and foster a deeper understanding of these essential pollinators.

 Bees on top of a honeycomb frame. fear of bees